Package

 Many utilities are meant to be used from the command line to work on

-the user doesn't need to change to the directory where the said utility is
+variable, so the user doesn’t need to change to the directory where the

-package that wishes to put one or more of its executable in the PATH will
+provision.
+A package that wishes to put one or more of its executable in

 LSM Files